EUBG 2014 II: Composition and equipment

-North Macedonia was an exceptional participant, as the country is neither an EU nor NATO member.
+North Macedonia was an exceptional participant, as the country was, at the time neither an EU nor NATO member.

 Exercises

 In late February 2014, EUBG 2014 II held an exercise codenamed "Rampant Lion" in Grafenwöhr, Germany.
 In June 2014, EUBG 2014 II conducted a training exercise in the Ardennes, codenamed "Quick Lion", to prevent ethnic violence between the "Greys" and the "Whites" in the imaginary country of "Blueland".